metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 ## Setting up Umi

-To set up Umi you can use wallets from different sources.
-You could create it with a new wallet, an existing wallet, or with the wallet adapter
+While setting up Umi you can use or generate keypairs/wallets from different sources.
+You create a new wallet for testing, import an existing wallet from the filesystem, or use `walletAdapter` if you are creating a website/dApp.

 {% totem %}